hwikgren/PNANetwork/README.md

 <b>Lists</b>: Various lists used for extracting the names of documents and individuals and for creating the network

-<b>Networks</b>: The networks as csv- and gexf-files that can be used for studying and visualising the networks
+<b>Networks</b>: The networks as csv and gexf files that can be used for studying and visualizing the networks

 <b>NetworkCreation</b>: The creation of the networks and writing csv files